raicavalcante/raicavalcante/README.md

 ### Hi there i'm Raí 🤙🏻
-My name is Raí Átila Cavalcante, I'm 18 years old and I'm currently a computer science student.
+My name is Raí Átila Cavalcante, I'm 18 years old and I'm currently a Information Systems Student.
- ##
 <!--
 **raicavalcante/raicavalcante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.